GGarenov/wizard-creatures/instructions.md

     - show the email of the voted people
     - if the user already has voted -> "Thanks for Voting" and add the email of the voted people

-- Delete Creature
-    - On success redirect to all posts page

 - Routes Guards - check
 - Validations
     - Login
     - Register
     - Animals
-- BONUS -> Profile
-    - show my posts
-    - if there are no posts - msg